underscoreio/essential-interpreters/src/pages/untyped/other-data-types.md

 - we have to use a more complex representation of values, which can now be numbers or strings; and
 - we have to allow the possibility of evaluation resulting in an error.

-We'll first create an algebraic data type to represent the two types of values in our programs.
+We'll first create an algebraic data type to represent the two types of values our programs can evaluate to.

 ```scala
 sealed trait Value